Book Your Day Restaurant Photography Shoot

 6. Delivery food photographs

-• Coordinate with the restaurant to arrange tables, dishes, and decor to enhance photography
+• Coordinate tables, dishes, and décor to enhance the restaurant photography.

-• Consider using props such as wine glasses, fresh ingredients, or flowers to add depth and interest to the images.
+• Use props like wine glasses, fresh ingredients, or flowers to add depth and interest to your images.

 Shoot Scheduling example plan for the Italian shoot, mentioned above.